 Spiced through and through…

 This spicy chicken curry is chock full of spices, from fiery cayenne pepper to flavorful garam masala.
 It’s a long list of ingredients, but don’t be fooled.
 This, like many curries, is surprisingly simple to pull together with minimal prep work to boot.
 All you need is a well stocked spice rack to bring the bold flavor to life.
 Serve over rice, and don’t forget the naan bread.
 It’s perfect for mopping up the spicy sauce.
+Or, try these Bombay potatoes as a side to the dish.

 - 2 pounds chicken breast skinless and boneless